rust-lang/surveys/surveys/2021-contributor-survey/questions.md

 > Core survey question.
 This indirectly identifies the problems the Rust
 > Foundation should be focused on by the suggested programs (e.g. solutions to
 > problems) people think to suggest.
 Also acts as input for potential ideas the
-> foundation should consider.
+> Foundation should consider.

-### What kind of support would you not like to see or not expect to see from the rust foundation?
+### What kind of support would you not like to see or not expect to see from the Rust Foundation?

 - TODO: add multiple choice options as well
 - Other: Free Form